UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 Florida health insurance plans monthly costs increased 6% over the last year.
 Overall, the cheapest plan type is Catastrophic and Bronze.
 Health insurance plan rates vary by age, gender, and location.
 A 40-year-old will pay less than a 60-year-old but more than a 21-year-old.

 Florida offers six levels of metal tier plans.
-Catastrophic plans are the cheapest, but they only cover emergency situations and are only available to a limited number of people.
-Platinum plans have the best coverage but cost the most at an average of $660 per month.
+Catastrophic plans are the cheapest, but they only cover emergency situations and are only available to a few people.
+Platinum plans have the best coverage but cost the most at an average of $660 monthly.

 |Metal Tier||Monthly Premium||Deductible||Maximum Out-Of-Pocket|